ghostery/ghostery-extension/README.md

 # Ghostery Browser Extension

-> A powerful privacy extension that blocks ads, prevents trackers, and accelerates website loading

 Ghostery is a powerful Tracker & Adblocker extension for Chrome with over 100 million downloads.
 Block ads, stop trackers, and speed up websites.
 Privacy at its best.

 * Block all ads on websites, including YouTube and Facebook, to focus on the information that matters.